Jkarioun/AMT-Master-Thesis/README.md

 # Authors

-We suppose that MAPS is in data/MAPS
+We suppose that the MAPS dataset is in data/MAPS

 KARIOUN Jaafar
 TIHON Simon